geodrop/geodrop-sdk-php/README.md

 Documentation
 -----
-The documentation is available in the folder [doc](https://github.com/geodrop/geodrop-sdk-php/tree/master/doc).
+The documentation is available in the [doc folder](https://github.com/geodrop/geodrop-sdk-php/tree/master/doc).

 Versioning
 -----